Pathline FoundryPathline Foundry

 The bottom line

 Oregon's deadlines are far enough out that it's tempting to wait.
 But the work (benchmarking, the audit, the measures, the plan) costs the same whether you do it in 2026 or 2029.
 The only difference is that doing it early can be partly paid for, and doing it late can't.
-Get ahead while the incentive exists.
+Get ahead while the retrofit money is still there.
 The work is identical later, minus the help.

 I handle Oregon BPS compliance the same way I handle it in Washington: I run the benchmarking and the assessment, draft the plan, and stay through implementation so the building actually clears its target.
 And so any incentive you're eligible for gets captured before the round closes.
 Tell me about your building and I'll tell you where you stand.